 “Meditating daily will strengthen your willpower muscle.
 Your urges won’t disappear, but you will be better equipped to manage them,” says Peter Bregman in Harvard Business Review.

 Meditation not only helps you stay more efficient and focused, it also helps you make conversations more productive.
-“For example, when an employee makes a mistake and you want to yell at him even though you know that it’s better—for him and for the morale of the group—to ask some questions and discuss it gently and rationally,” Bregman says.
-“Or when you want to blurt something out in a meeting but know you’d be better off listening.”
+“For example, when you want to blurt something out in a meeting but know you’d be better off listening," Bregman says.

 As HR professionals, you’re often faced with challenging management situations that make you feel frustrated, and that frustration can carry over and reduce your focus on other tasks.
 Meditation helps you maintain control of your mind and your day, so why not give it a try?

 7. Set a work sprint

 Studies show that humans are most productive in 52-minute sprints followed by 17-minute breaks.
 Rather than trying to stay focused for as long as you possibly can, set a timer on your phone or computer for 52 minutes, and see how much you can get done in that time.